helenmand/TDT4310/exercises/LAB_1.md

 # Lab 1
+**Deadline: January 27, 23:59.**

 Welcome to the first lab!
 Starting off, please familiarize yourself with the [Github repository](https://github.com/tollefj/TDT4310-spring-2023) (https://github.com/tollefj/TDT4310-spring-2023).
 You will need to clone it to be able to work on the labs.

 All exercises/labs will follow this format:

-- A markdown file (also supplied as a PDF) with questions relevant to the current lab
+- A markdown file (also supplied as a PDF) -- which you are currently reading -- with questions and tasks relevant to the current lab.
 - Server code that you will implement to improve the keyboard, found under `labs/your_implementations/lab_n.py`.

 It is highly recommended to complete the initial questions before moving on to the implementation.
+They should not be time consuming.
+Please use the discussion boards

 **You will deliver the following**

 A zipped file with your NTNU user name, containing two files:

-- A document (any format, but PDF preferred) which answers the questions found here
+- A document (any sensible format, but PDF preferred) which answers the tasks in this document
 - A copy of your `lab_1.py` file at `labs/your_implementations/lab_1.py`

 ## 1) Tokenization